 If you have diabetes, there are certain standards of care that you should try to follow.
 Click here for a Diabetes Care Checklist.

 Depression is common for people living with diabetes, click here for more information.

-Click on the links to the right to read about all of our various programs and services.
+Click on the links above to read about all of our various programs and services.

 You can get a lot of great information and support on the Internet.
 Here are some suggested websites:

 American Diabetes Association

 This site offers a wide range of topics to help you live well with diabetes.

 The Academy of Nutrition and Dietetics

 This site provides a list of nutrition resources.

 This magazine’s website is devoted to living with diabetes, from exercise tips to information on the latest medical advances.